-3. USDA programs that educate producers about liabilities associated with agri-tourism operations; and
+3. USDA programs that educate producers about liabilities associated with agri-tourism operations.

 4. Limits on the maximum liability exposure, thus making liability insurance protection more attainable and affordable.

-1. Legislation to allow certain agriculture courses, as approved by the states’ departments of education, to count as science credits to be applied to state requirements for high school graduation; and
+1. Legislation to allow certain agriculture courses, as approved by the states’ departments of education, to count as science credits to be applied to state requirements for high school graduation.

 2. Efforts to continue and expand educational programs supportive of family farm agriculture and rural communities.
 We encourage educators to consider innovative approaches to family agriculture, including organic, value-added and sustainable agriculture.